AndreyLorkend/json-editor-dorn/CONTRIBUTING.md

+## Contributing
+This document briefly lists the guidelines for contributing to JSON Editor.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*